Silejonu/kkae/README.md

 * for Wayland: `wl-clipboard`
 * for X11: `xclip`

-`kkae` also uses common program that are extremely unlikely to not already be installed: `tr`, `sort`, `head`, and `cat`.
+`kkae` also uses some GNU coreutils.
 It will prompt for any missing dependency when ran from the command-line.

 To get notifications in Windows, you need to copy [wsl-notify-send.exe](https://github.com/stuartleeks/wsl-notify-send/releases) into your WSL `$PATH`.